indradb/indradb/README.md

 A graph database written in rust.
 This software is in the alpha state.

-IndraDB consists of an HTTP server and an underlying library.
-Most users would use the HTTP server - either communicating with it directly, or using a [client library](https://github.com/indradb/python-client).
-For convenience, the HTTP server is available as pre-compiled binaries as releases.
+IndraDB consists of a server and an underlying library.
+Most users would use the server, which is available via releases as pre-compiled binaries.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the [library](https://github.com/indradb/indradb/tree/master/lib).

 ## Features

 * Support for directed and typed graphs.
-* A simple, JSON-based query DSL with support for multiple hops.
+* Support for queries with multiple hops.
-* Multiple ways to work with the database:
-    * Via HTTP API, and the clients that build off of it.
-    * Via lua-based scripting.
-    * By embedding IndraDB directly as a library.
+* Cross-language support via Cap'n Proto, or direct embedding as a library.
 * Support for metadata: key/value data tied to graph items that can be used for supporting things like caching results from graph processing algorithms executed offline.
 * Pluggable underlying datastores, with built-in support for in-memory-only and rocksdb.
 [Postgresql is available separately](https://github.com/indradb/postgres).
 * Written in rust!

 IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
-In particular, IndraDB emphasizes simplicity of implementation and query langauge, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
+In particular, IndraDB emphasizes simplicity of implementation and query semantics, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
 IndraDB departs from TAO (and most graph databases) in its support for metadata.

 For more details, see the [homepage](https://indradb.github.io).